 Once you’re married, if you die without leaving a will, the majority of your estate will go to your spouse.
 Your other surviving relatives including your children, parents or siblings will receive much less, or in some cases, nothing at all.
 So, if you want to ensure that part of your estate will be passed on to them, you will need to make a Will.

 3. If you’re in a relationship

 Not everyone chooses to marry, but if you are in a long-term relationship and pass away without a Will, your partner won’t automatically inherit anything.
-The law will instead decide the order of inheritance, and your estate could instead be passed on to your nearest surviving relatives, or to the Government.
+The law will instead decide the order of inheritance, and your estate could instead be passed on to your nearest surviving relatives, or to the Government if no direct heirs can be found.
 This means your partner could be left with nothing after you’re gone, so it’s extremely important to make a Will particularly if you’re unmarried.

 4. If you have children

-In your Will, you can decide on who you would want to be the legal Guardian of any of your children under the age of 18 if you were to pass away.
+In your Will, you can decide on who you would want to be the legal Guardian of any of your children under the age of 18 if you and your spouse were to pass away.

 If both parents pass away without leaving a Will, and so without having chosen a legal guardian, then children left behind can be at risk of having to endure court battles, family disputes and even foster care.
 It may also mean they could end up in the care of a family member you may not have chosen for such a duty.